MelissaLP/gw_learn/starter_pack/README.md

-### Welcome to `gw_learn starter-pack`, a  GW data analysis tutorial
+### Welcome to `gw_learn gravityspy`, a  glitch classification and simulation tutorial

 For questions related to the material, please contact Melissa Lopez (m.lopez@uu.nl)

 **Pre-requisites**: (Jupyter, conda)

-**Instructions before running** For this tutorial is _highly_ recommended to install a new conda environment. `environment.yaml` file contains all the specifications.
-You can install the new environment simply by running `conda env create -f environment.yml -gravityspy_env`.
-Once this is done you can add your environment as a kernel to Jupyter running `python -m ipykernel install --name gravityspy_env`.
+**Instructions before class** For this tutorial is _highly_ recommended to install a new conda environment. `environment.yaml` file contains all the specifications.
+You can install the new environment simply by running `conda env create -f environment.yml -gw_class`.
+Once this is done you can add your environment as a kernel to Jupyter running `python -m ipykernel install --name gw_class`.

-- Tutorial 1: in this tutorial we learn to characterize noise transient burst noise from LIGO detectors using `Gravity Spy`, a glitch classification tool.
+- GW tutorial 1: in this tutorial we talk about the antenna pattern of ground-based detectors.

-- Tutorial 2: in this tutorial we simulate our own glitch using `gengli`, a generative AI algorithm to simulate Blip glitches, and then we characterize it with `Gravity Spy`.
+- GW tutorial 2: we introduce the basics on how to read, pre-process and represent real detector data.
+It includes PSD computation.
+- GW tutorial 3: some times it is useful to generate your own simulations.
+We also introduce matched filtering.
+- GW tutorial bonus track: ET configuration - redshift as a function of the total mass.
+- Slides: small presentation to introduce the topic.
+The power point is [here](https://surfdrive.surf.nl/files/index.php/s/BqEw3mh1N5w7jG8).